 Metaphors, Jargon and Clouds

-Book critic, Sam Anderson, reflected on the state of language and books at the end of 2010.
+Book critic, Sam Anderson, reflected on the state of language and books.
 Electronic communication has changed human communication and changed the way people use language.
 The tendency is to condense, compress and fragment communications, so that sustained attention to meaningful conversations is less likely and books that require hours to days of concentration are becoming obsolete.
 Anderson stated: I tend to shy away from big, sweeping, era-defining statements.
 It’s the fastest possible way to be wrong about the world, and usually just an excuse for various forms of sloppy thinking: cherry-picking, scapegoating, doomsaying, fear-mongering, sandbagging, arm-twisting, wool-gathering, leg-pulling.
 And yet it would be hard to dispute that over the last 5 or 10 years, the culture has changed drastically.
 The shift is so obvious that it’s boring, by now, even to name the culprits: Google, blogs, texting, tweets, iPhones, Facebook — a little army of tools that have given rise to (and grown out of) radically new habits of attention.
 Many of us are now addicted, on the dopamine-receptor level, to a moment-by-moment experience of life that’s defined by a behavior sometimes referred to as “time slicing”: jumping every few seconds between devices or windows or tabs, constantly swiveling the periscope of our attention around and around the horizon to see where the latest relevant data-burst might come from. "

 Ramchandani recalled Orwell's remarks that, since political language is usually the defense of the indefensible, it has to consist "largely of euphemism, and cloudy vagueness".
 She stated:" Anyone trying to impress, to sell or to obfuscate is likely to brutalise the language.
 Prominent offenders are businessmen, with their onboard customer service representatives, collision damage waivers, nonincremental growth opportunities and enhanced information management activities, providing innovative solutions and significant leverage in the use of resources, and thus permitting an increasing percentage of senior professional time to be expended on value-added solutions.
 Politicians can effortlessly match this.
 Their stock-in-trade is sustainable development, key performance indicators, the knowledge-based economy, inclusiveness and empowered communities, all offered up with mandatory passion, vision and excitement.
 Put politicians together with soldiers and you get Islamofascism, extraordinary rendition, self-injurious behavior incidents and the war on terror. "